 Dan originally had plans to pursue a career in accounting but found he had a natural aptitude for law.
 He started working in civil litigation at Buchanan Ingersoll (now Buchanan Ingersoll & Rooney PC) but took an opportunity to transfer into the family law group where he could use his accounting skills on complex cases.
 Dan also appreciated the high level of action in family law and the increased trial work and court time over his civil litigation work.

 Dan admires his father for his approach to people and life, which was very genuine and no-nonsense, and his mother for her sweet disposition.
-Dan is an avid fan of all sports, whether he’s watching, listening or playing, and he is a member of the Society for American Baseball Research.
-He goes to every Steelers home game and spends most of his free time with his family, which includes two teenage boys and an extended family of more than 100.
+Dan is an avid fan of all sports, whether he’s watching, listening or playing.
+He goes to every Steelers home game (and some away games as well!) and spends most of his free time with his family, which includes two adult sons and an extended family of more than 100.

 Dan graduated cum laude from the University of Pittsburgh School of Law in 1990, where he was a member of the Law Review, the Student Bar Association board and president of his graduating class.
 Additionally, as a member of the school’s appellate advocacy team, he was a five-state regional champion and a national finalist.
 He received a bachelor’s degree in accounting from The Pennsylvania State University in 1987.